rolling-scopes-school/tasks/stage2/modules/final-task/README.md

 #### Communication Channels

-1. The team lead creates a server on Discord, leaves a link to it in the description of the team registration form on [RS App](https://app.rs.school/course/team-distributions?course=js-fe-2023Q4) and invites their team members to the created server or they join it themselves.
+1. The team lead creates a server on Discord, leaves a link to it in the description of the team registration form under the Team Distributions tab on RS App and invites their team members to the created server or they join it themselves.

 The following Discord channels need to be created: